Fizz007/Coral_mango_task/README.md

 ==> Login with username:"demo@coralmango.com" and password:"demo123".

-==> User can search the user in search box and toggle the data in Table and Card view.
+==> User can search the user in search box and toggle the data in Table and Card view by clicking on Table button.

+==> User can also filter the data by clicking on dropdown list.

 ==> User can logout by clicking on logout button.